On the Maximal Subgroups of $E_7(q)$ and Related Almost Simple Groups: Two methods for determining conjugacy classes

 Let $W$ be a simple submodule of $L$, let $\phi_1,\dots,\phi_n$ denote a basis for $\Hom_{kH}(W,U)$, and let $W_i$ denote the image of $\phi_i$.
 If $w\in W$, and $a_1,\dots,a_n$ are parameters with values in $k$, write

 If $\bar u$ and $\bar w$ lie in $L(\mbG)$ for $u,w\in W$ then, in particular, $[\bar u,\bar w]\in U$.
 By extending a basis for $U$ to a basis for $S^2(M)$, the coefficients of $[\bar u,\bar w]$ on basis elements outside of $U$, which must be $0$, yield quadratic equations in the $a_i$.
 Of course, choosing three points $u,v,w\in W$, one may obtain cubic equations via $[[\bar u,\bar v],\bar w]$, and so on.
 These restrictions yield a smaller set of potential subalgebras, and (hopefully) allow us to determine which copies of $W$ in $S^2(M)$ lie in $L(\mbG)$ precisely.
-We then take the subalgebra generated by each option for $W$, and if $H$ does not preserve any proper subalgebra of $L(\mbG)$ then the subalgebra so generated must be $L(\mbG)$ itself, and we can test this via computer.
+We then take the subalgebra generated by each option for $W$.
+If $H$ does not preserve any proper subalgebra of $L(\mbG)$ then the subalgebra so generated must be $L(\mbG)$ itself, and we can test this via computer.
 Running through all possibilities for the image of $W$ up to $N_{C_{28}}(H)$-conjugacy yields all $\mbG$-conjugacy classes of subgroups $H$.
+(See Example \ref{ex:m12} below for an example of this in action.)

 This is the basic idea, but there are many modifications that can be made.
 First, $W$ might not be enough, and we can allow more than one simple submodule to be chosen simultaneously.
 If there is a $1$-parameter of symplectic forms then one may still compute $[\bar u,\bar w]$, but it will come with an extra parameter that must be solved for.
 (This is the case for $\PSL_2(19)$, $p=2$.)
 If $p=2$ then $S^2(M)$ is reducible, and we may consider $\Lambda^2(M)$ instead of $S^2(M)$, thought of as a submodule of $M\otimes M^*$, and hence inheriting its Lie product.
 If even one parameter for the symplectic form is not enough, we might perform the same analysis in the Lie algebra of $A_{55}$ instead, so work with $M\otimes M$ rather than $S^2(M)$.
-(We demonstrate this method in the supplementary materials for $\PSL_2(19)$ and $p=2$, providing two proofs for that case.)
+(We demonstrate this method in the supplementary materials for $\PSL_2(19)$ and $p=2$ in Section \ref{sec:psl219}, providing two proofs for that case.)